bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:38 AM CT, April 24</p>
+<p class="updated_time"> Latest data: 05:35 AM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 71°, which is 10° *colder* than yesterday.
+Today's high is 72°, which is 9° *colder* than yesterday.
 Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 66°
+- 67°
-- Breezy and Mostly Clear
+- Partly Cloudy
 - 71% humidity
-- 11 mph wind
+- 10 mph wind
-- 26% cloud cover
+- 50% cloud cover
-- 47 AQI 🟩
+- 46 AQI 🟩
-- 0.17 inches of rain expected in the next 48 hours
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>